Last Updated on August 9, 2021 by pirie

 Why was John Wooden such a good coach?

-Coach Wooden was a master at selecting players, and he knew how to motivate each person to fulfill his role on the team. … But he also knew each player had a spot on the floor from where they shot the best.
-He would design plays to get these players into the areas they shot the best.
+Coach Wooden was a master at selecting players, and he knew how to motivate each person to fulfill his role on the team.
+He also knew each player had a spot on the floor from where they shot the best.
+So he would design plays to get these players into the areas they shot the best.

 Regardless of their ability or disabilities.
 As a coach, the purpose is to focus on improving everyone I work with whether they be a beginner that ends up as a recreational runner or an elite international.
 A coach will devote their efforts to improving whoever they work with.

 To encourage and guide athletes through improving strengths and working on weaknesses in technique.
 To motivate them to be the very best they can be is more important than winning.